 This world was built to push death from our minds.
 At the end of the world, where we now exist, death has been pushed so far from experience it appears less real than a dream; in fact it is only in dreams and stories that it ever appears.
 We have pushed it from meaningful conversation, we have pushed it from daily life, we have pushed it, literally, from our places of living and we have pushed it from our conscious experience, which is founded on a worship of youth, of light, of gaining power, fame, money and possessions, of a worldly existence which will just go on and on, indefinitely.
 Although we go to funerals, talk of death, joke about it sometimes, and watch films in which people do nothing but die, we live as if we’ll live forever.
 When we hear that someone has died we are astonished.
 Dead!?
 What!?
 How is this possible!?
 I mean every single living thing on earth dies, but I never expected it would happen to him! to her!

 It is this denial of death, and its concomitant fear of dirt, disease, chaos, loss, disorder, shit and blood that, at least partly, lies at the root of the world’s blind compliance with the ‘new normal’.
-This is why it has been the middle-classes that have spearheaded the drive to wrap us all up in antiseptic clingfilm, because they have less to do with death — with uncertainty, with loss, with mud and pain — than those they manage; although we’re all middle-class now, at least in the West, all horrified by the prospect of living for six months less, of eating a slightly wrinkly apple, of smelling of a human being or living in a world where things decay in front of our eyes.
+This is one reason why it has been the middle-classes that have spearheaded the drive to wrap us all up in antiseptic clingfilm, because they have less to do with death — with uncertainty, with loss, with mud and pain — than those they manage; although we’re all middle-class now, at least in the West, all horrified by the prospect of living for six months less, of eating a slightly wrinkly apple, of smelling of a human being or living in a world where things decay in front of our eyes.
 Until that changes we’ll be pulled by our upturned noses around the new virtual prison-hospital, until we face the death we will not live.

 The good news is not just that it is possible to face death and to refuse constraints, it is possible do so today, now.
 In fact it has always been possible.
 It’s no more difficult to let go of one’s fears and attachments now than it was in 2019.
 It’s no more difficult to refuse civilisation today than it was in 1979 or 1779.
 It’s no more difficult to live today as if they day has come than it was when we were first shackled to the chains of Ur.
 In fact, if anything, it’s easier — just as it is easier to let go of an abusive relationship in which even the pretense of love has been dropped.
 It may be some time before enough of us are free to unite to make a meaningful material difference to the unworld, to drive a stake through its cracked heart, but the substance of revolution follows from the essence of it, and that substance is not at the end of the rainbow or at the bottom of the ballot box, it is, as one of the first prisoners of the modern world, Franz Kafka, taught us, squirming at our feet.